 - Are teacher and staff valued, respected partners?

-These are important questions to talk about as a board.
 Consider having an Family and Community Engagement (FACE) Chair or Vice President whose role is to make sure that these questions are answered in action.

 Lake Washington PTA Council’s mission is to provide support to all PTAs in the Lake Washington School District (LWSD) to help them achieve their goals.
 FACE is a component of everything we do.